 All cooperative agreements are administered through PPQ Field Operations, and are the means by which funds are provided to each State and cooperator.
 APHIS is using the ezFedGrants system for the complete administration of cooperative agreements.
-The CAPS Program will use the same initial submission process as in previous years outside of and before the ezFedGrants system comes into play, i.e., States will submit work and financial plans to the SPHD, who will upload them to the FO SharePoint site for review by the NOM.
-Once work plans are signed by the ROAR and ADODR, the ADODR will need to follow the steps below.
-Pest Detection and PPA 7721 work and financial plans are processed similarly, but separate due to the different funding sources.
+The CAPS Program will use the same initial submission process as in previous years before the ezFedGrants system comes into play (i.e., States will submit work and financial plans to the SPHD, who will upload them to the Field Operations SharePoint site for review by the National Operations Manager).
+Once work plans are signed by the Recipient Organization Authorized Representative (ROAR) and ADODR, the ADODR will need to follow the steps below.
+While Pest Detection and PPA 7721 work and financial plans are processed similarly, they are handled separately due to the different funding sources.
 The Survey Summary Form should be passed along at the same time as the work and financial plans.

-1) Before submitting a new work and financial plan, the ADODR should check the Accountability Report on the CAPS Resource & Collaboration website to ensure data from previous years surveys have been entered into the appropriate database (NAPIS).
+Before submitting a new work and financial plan, the ADODR should check the Accountability Report on the CAPS Resource & Collaboration website to ensure data from previous years surveys have been entered into the appropriate database (National Agricultural Pest Information System (NAPIS)).
 If the data has not been entered, the ADODR should communicate this deficiency to the cooperator.
 Once the missing data is entered, or an acceptable justification is provided, submission of new work and financial plans may proceed.
 New work plans will not be processed until data entry requirements are met.